JayeshSChauhan/whatsapp-chat-analysis/README.md

 # WhatsApp Chat Analysis

 ## 📌 Project Overview
 This project analyzes **individual and group chats** from WhatsApp.
 It processes exported `.txt` chat files, extracts structured data, and provides insights based on chat patterns.
+The application is deployed on Streamlit and can be accessed here:
+🔗 WhatsApp Chat Analysis & Insights Tool

 ## 🕸️ Features
 - Supports **individual and group chat** analysis.